How to write a payment schedule for large trade jobs

 Pros:

 - Encourages prompt correction of minor defects.
+You have a financial incentive to resolve issues swiftly.

 - Satisfies client concerns over quality.
+Clients feel reassured that their investment is protected.

 Cons:

 - May delay total payment receipt.
+This can affect your cashflow if not managed properly.

-- Can complicate final payment procedures.
+- Can complicate final payment procedures, requiring additional administrative work to release retained funds.

 If a client delays payment, remind them promptly.
 Use reminders sent via email or post detailing your terms and applying any contractual late payment charges.
 Persistent non-payment may necessitate legal action.
+In the UK, you can charge interest on late payments under the Late Payment of Commercial Debts (Interest) Act 1998.
+This is currently at 8% plus the Bank of England base rate for business-to-business transactions.

 For construction contracts over £5,000, statutory rights to interim payments may apply under the HGCRA 1996.
 These rights ensure you can request periodic payments based on work progress, protecting your liquidity.
+This legislation gives contractors the confidence to take on larger projects without the fear of cashflow issues causing delays or financial strain.

 Include clear clauses in your contract to outline payment expectations.
 Here’s a simple template:

 - Payment terms: “Invoices must be paid within X days of issue, based on completion of defined milestones.”
+This ensures timely payments and maintains project momentum.

 - Deposit details: “A deposit of X% is required before project commencement.”
+This upfront payment is crucial for initial expenses and demonstrates client commitment.

 For more on tooling and contracts, visit our invoice generator tool and our blog on retentions.